twocs/gin/README.md

   // At this time, it reuses body stored in the context.
   } else if errB := c.ShouldBindBodyWith(&objB, binding.JSON); errB == nil {
     c.String(http.StatusOK, `the body should be formB JSON`)
-  // And it can accepts other formats
+  // It can accept other formats.
   } else if errB2 := c.ShouldBindBodyWith(&objB, binding.XML); errB2 == nil {
     c.String(http.StatusOK, `the body should be formB XML`) } else {